awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

 10. Run the script, providing:
     - Your InfluxDB v2 URL.
     - Your InfluxDB v3 URL.
+    - Either:
-    - The InfluxDB v2 buckets that you want to migrate and their organizations.
+      - The InfluxDB v2 buckets that you want to migrate and their organizations, with `--influxdb-v2-buckets-and-orgs`.
+      - Or, the names of the organizations to migrate all buckets from, with `--influxdb-v2-orgs`.
     - The name of the secret you created in AWS Secrets Manager that contains your InfluxDB v2 and v3 tokens.
     ```shell
     python influxdb_v2_to_v3_migration.py \